Big5-sec/pcode2code/README.md

 ## To be done

-- provide a correct contributing guide, and make the code follows coding standards
+- Provide a correct contributing guide, and make the code follows coding standards
-- provide a better output (indentation, decoding all bytecode commands, ...)
+- There is always room for improvement, at least, it could be good to provide all correct opcodes translation
-- provide a mean to detect automatically previous dump or OLE2
+- Provide a mean to detect automatically previous dump or OLE2
-- more tests...

 ## Change log

 21 nov 2019 : version 1.0 released

+25 nov 2019: version 1.1 released
+- several corrections made based on @VessOnSecurity throw-back.

-## contributors
+## Contributors

 - Zilio Nicolas, author

 ## To go further

-Obtaining the code might not be sufficient enough.
+Obtaining the code might not be sufficient enough for an easy analysis.
 Don't hesitate to give a try to [SourceFu](https://github.com/Big5-sec/SourceFu) to deobfuscate the code, or create a document and use [ViperMonkey](https://github.com/decalage2/ViperMonkey).